One of Walt's "Nine Old Men," he started his career, at just 16 years of age, in the art department of the

 The Wonderful World of Disney presents "Disneyland Showtime," featuring The Osmond Brothers, Kurt Russell, Kids of the Kingdom, The Sound Castle, and The Dapper Dans.
 The new Haunted Mansion attraction (opened since August 1969) is the setting for this TV overview of the park's musical attractions.

-seaside village."
-(It will be renamed Walt Disney World Village before being re-christened as the more
+(The area will be renamed Walt Disney World Village in 1977

 The Wonderful World of Disney airs the 1971 Disney feature

 In Anaheim, California, the Grand Hotel, located just east of Harbor Blvd on

 Freedman Way, is imploded at 6:45 a.m. by Controlled Demolition, Incorporated in a

 blast that lasts just over twenty seconds.
 A crowd of about 200 spectators watch from the Santa Ana

 freeway's Freedman Way off ramp.
 Other spectators observe the building's destruction from their rooms in the